jordandeklerk/pyloo/README.md

 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

 pyloo is an open source Python implementation of the R package [loo](https://github.com/stan-dev/loo).
-This package intends to provide tools for Leave-One-Out Cross-Validation (LOO-CV) and Pareto Smoothed Importance Sampling (PSIS) for Bayesian models in a framework agnostic way.
+This package provides tools for Leave-One-Out Cross-Validation (LOO-CV) and Pareto Smoothed Importance Sampling (PSIS) for Bayesian models in a framework agnostic way.

 Please note that this project is in its early stages and is in active development.